microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-06.md

 ## Success Criteria

-1. Make a small change to your code (for example: update some fo the HTML on the Index page `/Application/aspnet-core-dotnet-core/Views/Home/Index.cshtml`), it should automatically trigger a build and release to your `dev` environment.
+1. Make a small change to your code (for example: update some of the HTML on the Index page `/Application/aspnet-core-dotnet-core/Views/Home/Index.cshtml`), it should automatically trigger a build and release to your `dev` environment.
 If the change looks good, get your teammate to approve it to release to `test`.
 Repeat again for `prod`.

 ### Learning Resources